-Teeth are all supposed to fit together but unfortunately, it often isn’t the reality for many, especially when it comes to wisdom teeth.
+Wisdom teeth removal is required more often than you might think and we've helped many patients in Hamilton with this treatment for years.
+Teeth are all supposed to fit together but unfortunately, it doesn't always work out that way when it comes to wisdom teeth.
 You can have the best oral health in the world, but if they want to come out it’s going to have to happen.
-We’ve addressed some frequently asked questions about wisdom teeth extraction to get you started with what you need to know.
+Our dentists have the expertise, knowledge and experience to make this procedure as comfortable as it can be so you can have it done and get on with your normal life.

 What are wisdom teeth?

 Wisdom teeth usually appear at the back of your mouth during your late teens or early twenties.
 Often there is no room for them to "erupt" (come through the gum) and the teeth fail to emerge properly.
 They can be partially erupted through the gum, or remain trapped below the gum.
 This is known as an ‘impacted’ wisdom tooth.

 Why don't my wisdom teeth fit?

 There are a few theories as to why they don't always fit nicely next to adjacent teeth in people’s mouths.
 Some experts think genetics may play a part.
 For example, you may have inherited one parent’s small jaw and another parent’s large teeth.
 Another theory suggests the size of our mouths has decreased over the centuries because our diet has changed and our jaws don’t need to be as large and strong as they were in prehistoric times.

 Do I need to have my wisdom teeth removed?

 Wisdom tooth removal is only required if they cause problems.
 For example:

 - When they become difficult to clean they are prone to tooth decay, gum disease and recurring infections

 - When they cause cysts and tumours in tissues around impacted wisdom teeth

 - If they are unable to erupt they may cause pressure and damage or crowd the neighbouring teeth

 Who will remove my wisdom teeth?